 Small memo or dry erase board

-Appropriate pictures/posters – Inappropriate subjects include, but are not limited to: Drugs, alcohol, sex, etc.) – Pictures/posters containing the aforementioned material will be removed at the discretion of the Dorm Parent and/or Administration
+Appropriate pictures/posters – Inappropriate items include, but are not limited to: drugs, alcohol, sex, etc. Pictures/posters containing the aforementioned material will be removed at the discretion of the House Parent and/or Administration

 Stacking crates, storage boxes